Most parents would agree that swaddling your newborn is imperative. There are a variety of baby swaddles out there, and each has its pros and cons.

 The Swaddle UP is an easy, no-fuss zip swaddle that allows for arms-UP swaddling, which is apparently more comfortable (“natural,” the makers say) for many babies.
 Parents are absolutely gushing about this swaddle, and it’s the #1 best-selling swaddle on Amazon.
 It might be an especially great option to try if you have one of those babies that just seems to hate being swaddled, since it changes up the baby’s body position.

 Parents who can stomach the cost are raving about the Ollie swaddle.
-It’s made with a thick, stretchy (but breathable) material and uses velcro to secure baby’s arms at her side.
-(As with other velcro swaddles, parents complain that the noise can be loud and wake babies up… but you shouldn’t really need to tear the sucker open when your baby is sleeping….)
+It’s made with a thick (but breathable), stretchy material and uses velcro to secure baby’s arms at her side.
+(As with other velcro swaddles, parents complain that the noise can be loud and wake babies up… but you shouldn’t really need to tear the sucker open when your baby is sleeping…) Charlene used it with her second son and absolutely loved it.
+Not once did her little (who was a master swaddle escaper) sneak out of it.

 The length is adjustable using a little elastic attached to the end, so you can make the whole thing shorter or longer depending on your baby and her age.
 (See below.)

 Is it worth the price tag?
 Maybe.
-It does come beautifully packaged, with a protective laundry bag for washing, but still….
-It’s probably not the first thing I’d try, given the expense (because believe me you’ll need more than one swaddle), but if you’ve yet to find luck with any of the more affordable options, there are lots and lots of parents swearing by this (and it’s hard to put a price tag on sleep).
+It does come beautifully packaged, with a protective laundry bag for washing, and we really do think it’s a great swaddle.
+That said… it might not be the first thing I’d try, given the expense (because believe me you’ll need more than one swaddle), but if you’ve yet to find luck with any of the more affordable options, there are lots and lots of parents swearing by this (and it’s hard to put a price tag on sleep).

 Those are our favorites swaddles, folks.
-Note that sometimes, you have to try different ones to find one that works well for your baby.
+Remember: sometimes, you have to try different ones to find one that works well for your baby.
+It’s a process…